orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - "The halting of any part of any program is unknown.
 It is therefore a rephrasing of the problem of (1) how many resources you dedicate to which problem and (2) how you deal with intermediate results."
 - Structure is innate, something more general than, yet similar to graphs

+- Whereas usual graphs, we concern ourselves with vertices and edges, this is a rephrasing

 - filter/map/... as expressions/program on state?
 - Partial equality confirmed up to,